Illinois Veteran Grant (IVG) Program

 - Any 2023-24 benefit usage data that was submitted via File Transfer Protocol (FTP) prior to August 16, 2021 will not be processed, and must be resubmitted by the college.

 - In order to prevent having to resubmit data in the future, never submit benefit usage data via FTP until after ISAC announces it is accepting the data for that academic year.

 Colleges report enrollment hours and dollar amounts for initial, in-district and out-of-district benefit usage by students, as well as adjustments to previously-submitted data, via the IVG system.

-IVG benefit usage data is submitted in the same manner as MAP and ING Grant claims.
+IVG benefit usage data is submitted in the same manner as ING Grant benefit usage data and MAP claims.
 For additional details, refer to the IVG Benefit Usage page within this section.
 An IVG Program User Guide can help colleges navigate the online process.
-IVG File Specifications can be accessed in the section below and from the IVG Electronic Processing page.
+IVG file specifications can be accessed in the section below and from the IVG Electronic Processing page.